 small-can or box-bag juice (orange, pineapple, cranberry, apple, grape, etc.)

-canned soda, regular or small-size
+canned soda, mini-size

-cans (with pop-off lids) of “no-water-added” soup
+canned (with pop-off lids) “ready-to-eat” (no-water-required) soup

-cans (with pop-off lids) of fruits and vegetables
+canned (with pop-off lids) fruits and vegetables

 single-serving dips (caramel, peanut butter, ranch dressing)